The Ring of Polyfunctions over $\mathbb Z/n\mathbb Z$: Introduction

 In a finite field $F$, every function $f: F\to F$ can be represented by a polynomial, i.e., there exists a polynomial $p\in F[x]$ such that $f(x)=p(x)$ for all $x\in F$.
 Such a polynomial is, e.g., given by the Lagrange interpolation polynomial for $f$.
 Among the commutative rings with unit element, the finite fields are actually characterized by this representation property (see~\cite{redei2}): \bt[R\'edei, Szele] If $R$ is a commutative ring with unit element then $R$ is a finite field if and only if every function $f:R\to R$ can be represented by a polynomial in $R[x]$.

 \et If a commutative ring $R$ with unit element is {\em not\/} a field, it is natural to ask what can be said about the functions from $R$ to $R$ which {\em can\/} be represented by a polynomial in $R[x]$.
-These functions will be called \emph{polyfunctions}.
-It is the objective of this article to investigate the algebraic structure and combinatorial properties of the ring of polyfunctions $f:R\to R$.
-To say this more precisely, the set of functions
+These functions are called polynomial functions or \emph{polyfunctions\/} for short.
+The set of polyfunctions

 equipped with pointwise addition and multiplication, is a subring of $R^{R}$.
-This ring of polyfunctions over $R$ will be denoted by $G(R)$ and the polynomials which correspond to the zero element in $G(R)$ will be called \emph{null-polynomials} (see also~\cite{singmaster}).
+This ring of polyfunctions over $R$ will be denoted by $G(R)$.
+Of particular interest are the polynomials which correspond to the zero element in $G(R)$, they will be called \emph{null-polynomials} (see, e.g.,~\cite{singmaster}).
+It is the objective of this article to investigate the algebraic structure and combinatorial properties of the ring of polyfunctions $G(\Z/n\Z)$.

 More generally, one can study the ring of multivariate polyfunctions in $d\in\N$ variables -- this ring is defined as the set

 equipped with pointwise addition and multiplication.
 We denote this ring by $G_d(R)$ and write $G(R)=G_1(R)$, in accordance with the notation introduced above.